aphexlog/UserData-Ingestion-Pipeline/README.md

 ### Local development

-You can invoke your function locally by using the following command:
+For local testing and development, you can invoke your function locally via:

 ```
 serverless invoke local --function hello
 ```

-Which should result in response similar to the following:
+This command should yield a response similar to:

 ```
 {